-Rotarians from the Calgary Club have been actively involved with similar GLP literacy programs and other Rotary projects in Guatemala since 2010, including participating in GLP program deliveries, working with a nonprofit language school, building a community library west of Xela, and supporting school construction, water projects, and medical programs.
-They have established relationships with members of the Guatemala La Reforma Club.
-In recent months, Guatemala La Reforma Rotarians, Calgary Rotarians, and CoEd began working together to plan the projects described in this grant.
-Esther Brol from Guatemala La Reforma, Barb Young from Calgary, and others have helped lead this initiative.
+Rotarians from the North Bay Club have been actively involved with similar GLP literacy programs since 2006, including participating in GLP program deliveries.
+They have established relationships with members of the Nueva Guatemala Club.
+In recent months, Nueva Guatemala Rotarians, North Bay Rotarians, and CoEd began working together to plan the projects described in this grant.
+Oscar Enrique Saenz Wirtz from Nueva Guatemala, Bill White from Calgary, and others have helped lead this initiative.
 They have established goals for the project and have begun working with their districts and others to help build a broad base of club and district support for their initiatives.

-For the projects described in this grant, volunteers from Calgary and other participating Rotary districts will travel to Guatemala to begin implementation of the computer, textbook, primary school reading, and scholarship and youth development programs.
+For the projects described in this grant, volunteers from North Bay and other participating Rotary districts will travel to Guatemala to begin implementation of the computer, textbook, primary school reading, and youth development programs.

-International sponsor Rotarians, including Barb Young, along with Rotarians from other partnering clubs, will also travel to the project schools, help deliver the physical assets (such as the books and computer equipment), build relationships with host partner Rotarians and other project partners, and oversee project implementation, spending, accounting, and reporting.
-Many aspects of project oversight can be coordinated remotely by Esther Brol and Barb Young, using e-mail and phone.
+International sponsor Rotarians, including Bill White, along with Rotarians from other partnering clubs, will also travel to the project schools, help deliver the physical assets (such as the books and supplemental educational materials), build relationships with host partner Rotarians and other project partners, and oversee project implementation, spending, accounting, and reporting.
+Many aspects of project oversight can be coordinated remotely by Oscar Enrique Saenz Wirtz and Bill White, using virtual meeting software, e-mail and phone.
 In cases where physical distance to project sites is large-and additional oversight is needed-host and international sponsors will work in partnership with CoEd staff, volunteers, and Rotarians from other clubs to ensure that proper oversight is maintained.

-Finally, international Rotarians sit on the GLP Advisory Board, a governing body of Rotarians that provides
+Finally, international Rotarians, including Bill White of North Bay, sit on the GLP Advisory Board, a governing body of Rotarians that provides input to the projects as described in the answer to the above question.